AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/enable-pwa.md

       ![Enable PWA](../assets/pwa-enable.png)

-   1. Upload a 512x512 png icon to assets (DAM) and reference that as the icon for this app.
+   1. Upload a 512x512 png icon to the DAM and reference that as the icon for the app.

       ![Define PWA icon](../assets/pwa-icon.png)